Super-Visions/sv-geolocation/README.md

 The module `sv-geolocation` is an [iTop](https://www.combodo.com/itop-193) extension to add a new attribute type called `AttributeGeolocation` to provide geographic coordinates.
 This new attribute type is added to the `Location` class as a new field.
+The module also provides a new dashboard dashlet `GeoMap` which adds an interactive map.

 Installation
 ------------